oracle/terraform-provider-oci/website/docs/d/database_autonomous_database.html.markdown

 * `time_maintenance_begin` - The date and time when maintenance will begin.
 * `time_maintenance_end` - The date and time when maintenance will end.
 * `time_of_auto_refresh_start` - The the date and time that auto-refreshing will begin for an Autonomous AI Database refreshable clone.
 This value controls only the start time for the first refresh operation.
 Subsequent (ongoing) refresh operations have start times controlled by the value of the `autoRefreshFrequencyInSeconds` parameter.
+* `time_maintenance_pause_until` - The date until which maintenance of Autonomous Database is temporarily paused.
 * `time_of_joining_resource_pool` - The time the member joined the resource pool.
 * `time_of_last_failover` - The timestamp of the last failover operation.
 * `time_of_last_refresh` - The date and time when last refresh happened.